01satria/myportfolio/README.md

 ## ©️ License

-Published under the MIT License.
+Published under the GPL-3.0 License.
 See the included `LICENSE` file for more information.